 The tunnel became fodder for much gossip over the last 140 years for the ghost of an engineer who was killed in a train wreck nearby was seen by engineers traveling the route!

-You can visit Moonville-It is along the Vinton County Rail Trail which is tucked into Zaleski State Forest.
+You can visit Moonville-It is open from dawn until 11:00 p.m.
+It is along the Vinton County Rail Trail which is tucked into Zaleski State Forest.
 It is only about a forty-minute drive from Old Man’s Cave.
 The main road is paved, but the last mile is a raggedy dirt and gravel and, in some places, only wide enough for one car.
 There are a couple areas that run along a high cliff edge along Raccoon Creek.
 And during the winter, at times, the icy or snow-covered road can be impassable for vehicles.
 When you get to Moonville, there is a small parking area and you can see the tunnel across the bridge that was once a train trestle.
 It is only a short hike to the tunnel.
 A longer hike can be taken to Kings Station Tunnel.

 I am amazed at the vast amount of misinformation about Moonville and its tunnel.
 Although the town had its share of epidemics like smallpox and cholera, there was never a plague killing all of the people there to make a large number of ghostly sightings.
 The lantern-wielding ghost was a train engineer killed in a crash in 1880 (and there are newspaper reports to vouch for that one), not a brakeman.
 There is no record of a pregnant woman struck by a train, and the eight-foot ghost haunts another tunnel.
 However, a train did hit an elderly woman who was deemed Lavender Lady.
 The town bully died along the tracks near Zaleski and Hope Furnace Station.
 And there are other haunting stories passed down from locals matching newspaper reports of deaths all along the path from Moonville to Mineral!
 Know your ghosts before you go!